 To engage thoughtfully and fluidly across cultures, students must become self-aware.
 Students participating in this program will deepen their cultural agility through a mix of 3 introspective courses to learn about others while reflecting on your own self in relation to others.
 The goal is for you to build your capacity to shift perspective and behavior around relevant cultural differences.
-Some example courses:

 Increase Professional Development

 To meet the demands of a successful Peace Corps application and to be competitive in the eyes of organizations in the highly competitive professional arena of international development, the program guides students towards strengthening and leveraging their professional development.
 Prep students will have their resume reviewed, learn more about interview preparation, and develop at least one significant leadership experience.

 How do I apply?